obeyeater/ocd/README.md

 back to my master git repository.
 For example:

 ```
 $ ocd backup
+✓ git status in /home/e/.ocd:

 On branch master
-  Your branch is up-to-date with 'origin/master'.
+Your branch is up to date with 'origin/master'.

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)
-    (use "git checkout -- <file>..." to discard changes in working directory)
+  (use "git restore <file>..." to discard changes in working directory)
         modified:   .bashrc
 [...]

-  Commit and push now? (yes/no): yes
+Commit everything and push to 'git@github.com:nycksw/dotfiles.git'?
+[NO/yes]: yes

-  [... add a commit message here ...]

-  [master 623d0be] testing
+[master 5ac968a] Remove bash builder line.
-   1 file changed, 1 insertion(+)
+ 1 file changed, 1 deletion(-)
-  Counting objects: 5, done.
-  Delta compression using up to 12 threads.
-  Compressing objects: 100% (3/3), done.
-  Writing objects: 100% (3/3), 295 bytes | 0 bytes/s, done.
-  Total 3 (delta 2), reused 0 (delta 0)
+[...]
-  To git@github.com:nycksw/dotfiles.git
+To github.com:nycksw/dotfiles.git
-     88bfe09..623d0be  master -> master
+   684882f..5ac968a  master -> master
 ```

-### Caveats
+# Caveats

+## Merges
 *Merging git conflicts*: Occasionally I'll change something on more than one system without running `ocd backup`, and git will complain that it can't run `git pull` without first committing local changes.
 This is easy to fix by `cd`ing to `~/.ocd` and doing a typical merge, a simple `git push`, a `git checkout -f $filename` to overwrite changes, or some other resolution.

+# Portability of this script

-*Portability*: I've run OCD on a few different distributions, but if you use something besides Debian, NixOS, or Ubuntu it may not work.
-I'd love any pull requests to make this script work on other distributions.
+I've run OCD on a few different distributions, but it might not work on yours.
+Fork this repo and go nuts. `ocd.sh` isn't the long are complicated.

-### Alternatives
+## Alternatives

 There are other dotfile managers!
-You should almost certainly use one of them instead of this one:
+You should almost certainly use one of them instead of this mine.
+Here's a list:

 * [dotbot](https://github.com/anishathalye/dotbot),
 * [chezmoi](https://www.chezmoi.io/why-use-chezmoi/),